DaanWesterhof/MotionUnit/README.md

 Dependencies
 -----
-- For abstraction of communication with microcontrollers, this library uses [hwlib](http://github.com/wovo/hwlib) for it's hardware specific pins and wait functions.
+- This library uses [hwlib](http://github.com/wovo/hwlib) for the hardware i2c communication
+- This library uses  for the spi communication.

 Installation
 -----